-Every conversation improves by a healthy dosage of LSQ.
-Listening, Summarising and Questioning, these are basic ingredients to communicate well.
-All three equally important, however we tend to forget Summarising.
+Every conversation gets better with LSD; Listening, Summarising and Deep Questioning.
+These are basic ingredients to communicate well.
+All three are equally important, however we tend to forget Summarising.
 A missed opportunity.
 By summarising, you get to:

 Check whether you are truly understood